Deploying Redis Enterprise for GKE and Serverless App on Anthos Bare Metal

 watch kubectl get deployment

-You will notice the number of pods for redisconf deployment will increase when executing the load-test in new terminal window.
+You will notice the number of pods for redisconf deployment will increase when executing the load-test in a new terminal window.

 Open another terminal (Cloud Shell) by clicking (+) right after the current terminal tab and get inside the Admin workstation machine by running the following commands: